Kuadrant/kuadrant-operator/config/install/README.md

   - Accessible Redis instance, if you want persistent storage for your rate limit counters.

-Install the Sail and Kuadrant Operators via OLM:

 > Note: By default this will install the "latest" or "main" of kuadrant.
 To change that, pick a release from the releases page in the kuadrant operator and change the image in the `config/deploy/install/standard/kustomization.yaml`.